 The boy we had come to escort to Headquarters heard the noise and came down to investigate.
 Harry paused on the stairway, his glowing wand outstretched.
 I listened to Mad-Eye and Remus try to reassure him before I finally asked the question I had been thinking and cast a Lumos spell.

 Harry Potter looked just like I thought he would.

-The second I gushed that aloud like a fan spotting a film star, The Boy Who Lived looked directly at me.
-I put a hand on Remus' back to steady myself while I called 'Wotcher.'
+The second I gushed that out loud like a fan spotting a film star, The Boy Who Lived looked directly at me.
+I put a hand on Remus's back to steady myself while I called, "Wotcher."

 Remus tossed an amused glance over his shoulder at my eager tone.
 Merlin only knew what he thought when I bragged about luring the Dursleys out of the house and then made a point of not wanting anyone to call me Nymphadora during introductions.

 I hoped he understood I just didn't want anyone but him calling me that.

 Remus began to introduce the rest of the Advance Guard.
 I stayed quiet, determined not to draw undue attention to myself.